 Restricted Access to Campus

 As you know, access to campus during school hours is restricted and family members and visitors must check in at the Front Office and wear visitor identification badges while at P.K.
 Yonge.
 Faculty and Staff also wear photo identification badges.
 Anyone found on campus without an identification badge will be escorted off campus by the School Resource Officer.

-Our school community participates in emergency preparedness activities monthly.
+Our school community participates in emergency preparedness activities according to State requirements.
 Fire drills and active threat drills are age-appropriate and are designed to educate students in both group and personal safety.

 FortifyFL | Details